 Mr. Horan focuses his practice on providing labor and employment advice to municipalities in New Jersey, as well as defending municipalities in personal injury cases that arise under the New Jersey Tort Claims Act (Title 59).
 Mr. Horan is very knowledgeable of law enforcement practices in New Jersey, and he provides legal guidance to municipal internal affairs units and also defends police officers in Section 1983 cases where the officers are accused of violating a person’s constitutional rights.
 Mr. Horan also represents clients in appellate matters.

-Mr. Horan served as a Deputy Attorney General in the Division of Law’s Tort Litigation Section where he defended the State of New Jersey and its employees in a wide-variety of personal injury matters, including wrongful death cases under the New Jersey Tort Claims Act (Title 59) in state court.
-Mr. Horan represented the New Jersey Transit Bus Operations, Inc., in Title 59 personal injury cases resulting from bus accidents, as well as the New Jersey Transit Rail Operations, Inc. in Federal Employers’ Liability Act (FELA) cases filed in federal or state court.
-Mr. Horan defended the New Jersey Department of Transportation in cases against personal injury claims due to improper highway construction, such as improper traffic signage, improper traffic light sequencing, lack of adequate roadway lighting and improper roadway maintenance claims.
+Mr. Horan also served as a Deputy Attorney General in the Division of Law’s Tort Litigation Section where he defended the State of New Jersey and its employees in a wide-variety of personal injury matters, including wrongful death cases under the New Jersey Tort Claims Act (Title 59) in state court.
+Mr. Horan also represented the New Jersey Transit Bus Operations, Inc., in Title 59 personal injury cases resulting from bus accidents, as well as the New Jersey Transit Rail Operations, Inc. in Federal Employers’ Liability Act (FELA) cases filed in federal or state court where injured New Jersey Transit railroad workers sued New Jersey Transit for their personal injuries sustained at work.
+Mr. Horan also represented the New Jersey Department of Transportation in cases were a person claimed personal injury due to improper highway construction, such as improper traffic signage, improper traffic light sequencing, lack of adequate roadway lighting and improper roadway maintenance claims.
 These cases typically presented collateral issues of defense and indemnification owed to the State, as well as insurance coverage issues owed to the State by private highway construction vendors.
-Mr. Horan served in the Attorney General’s Financial Section where he represented the New Jersey Division of Taxation in tax cases, including tax appeals filed in the Tax Court of New Jersey and appealed to the Appellate Division, as well as the New Jersey Division of Pension and Benefits in contested pension cases.
+Mr. Horan also served in the Attorney General’s Financial Section where he represented the New Jersey Division of Taxation in tax cases, including tax appeals filed in the Tax Court of New Jersey and appealed to the Appellate Division, as well as the New Jersey Division of Pension and Benefits in contested pension cases.

 Early in his career, Mr. Horan was law clerk to the Hon.
 Joseph C. Visalli, J.S.C., in the Law Division of the Superior Court of New Jersey in Cape May County and as law clerk to the Hon.
 Peter W. Thomas, J.A.D., in the Appellate Division of the Superior Court of New Jersey in Atlantic County.
 Mr. Horan graduated with highest honors (summa cum laude) from Rutgers College and earned his J.D. from the Rutgers School of Law, Newark, New Jersey.
 Following the precedent set by his grandfather and father, Mr. Horan served in the United States Marine Corps.
 Mr. Horan was selected for a base honor guard platoon that performed an honors ceremony for President Ronald Reagan, and his honor guard platoon received a commendation for same.
 Mr. Horan received a good conduct medal while in the Marine Corps for his service to our country.